 France is gaining popularity across the globe as an overseas study destination due to numerous reasons.
 France has a history of excellence and a national commitment to higher education with an unmatched linguistic and cultural tradition.

 France is one of the first European countries to offer English taught programs in its universities.
 So a student need not know French to study in French universities.
-However, they can choose to learn it while they're studying in university and gain a cultural perspective too.
+However they can choose to learn it while they're studying in the university and gain cultural perspective too.

 France is rich in art, architecture, history, culture, gastronomy and thus has a great student life.
 International students are allowed to work while studying in France for 964 hours in a year.
-Non-EU students need to have a student resident permit.
-An average monthly salary of a full-time employee in the private sector in France is about 3000 euros gross.
+Non EU students need to have a student resident permit.
+An average monthly salary of a full-time employee in the private sector in France is about 3200 euros gross.